12 Information Technology Stocks Moving In Thursday's Pre-Market Session - Benzinga

 Losers

-- ironSource IS stock decreased by 18.0% to $2.6 during Thursday's pre-market session.
-The company's market cap stands at $2.6 billion.
-As per the news, the Q1 earnings report came out today.
+- Cisco Systems CSCO shares declined by 11.1% to $43.0 during Thursday's pre-market session.
+The company's market cap stands at $178.6 billion.
+As per the news, the Q3 earnings report came out yesterday.

 This article was generated by Benzinga's automated content engine and reviewed by an editor.